Brandon-Baz/ThunderAI/docs/ChatGPT_Web_Session_Analysis.md

 6. **Migrate UI-Specific Logic**:
    - Move UI-specific session handling to a headless or REST-based API.

 7. **Test the Middleware**:
    - Validate the middleware using unit and integration tests.

+#### Extraction Plan for Middleware Service
+To migrate session logic to a middleware service:
+1. **Refactor Session Management**:
+   - Extract session-related logic from `services/chatgptSessionManager.js` into a new middleware module.
+2. **Remove Browser-Specific Dependencies**:
+   - Replace browser-specific APIs with Node.js modules or middleware.
+3. **Implement Middleware**:
+   - Create an Express-based middleware service with endpoints for session authentication and prompt handling.
+4. **Expose API Endpoints**:
+   - Mimic the ChatGPT web API by exposing endpoints like `/auth/session` and `/conversation`.
+5. **Test and Validate**:
+   - Perform unit and integration tests to ensure the middleware functions correctly.

+7. **Test the Middleware**:
+   - Validate the middleware using unit and integration tests.